rnietoe/Training/docs/AWS/03-Network.md

 yum update -y # it should works again```
 ```

+Each network ACL also includes a rule whose rule number is an asterisk.
+This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied.
+You can't modify or remove this rule:

+    100 All Traffic Allow
+    200 All Traffic Deny
+     *  All Traffic Deny

 ### VPC FlowLogs

 * VPC Flow Logs is a feature that enables you to capture information about the **IP traffic** going to and from network interfaces in your VPC.